Dirbaio/gominer/README.md

 # gominer

-gominer is an application for performing Proof-of-Work (PoW) mining on the Decred network.
-It supports solo and stratum/pool mining using CUDA and OpenCL devices.
+gominer is an application for performing Proof-of-Work (PoW) mining on the Decred network after the activation of DCP0011 using BLAKE3.
+It supports solo and stratum/pool mining using OpenCL devices.

 ## Downloading